Dick Guldstrand’s Signature Edition 50th Anniversary 427 Corvette

 Dick Guldstrand is always a delight to be around–a superb raconteur, a veritable encyclopedia of motorsports history over the past half century, a humble and humorous gentleman who has accomplished more than most mortals could dream of.
 And when we (myself, Assistant Editor John Nelson, and Contributing Editor Rob Wallace III) got to take turns blasting around in a 7.0L Z06 or hang out and chat with The Master, it made for a very special, very enjoyable day.

-Guldstrand’s Signature Edition Z06 has a commanding presence.
 The fit and finish, inside and out, is superb, commensurate with a limited production automobile of this ilk.
 But when you’ve got 427 ci and a claimed 500 horses lurking beneath the hood, driving is what it’s all about.

 The Guldstrand Signature Edition fires right off, just like a stock C5.
-In spite of the hotter cam, there’s no real lumpiness to the idle, just an extremely healthy burble out of the Flowmasters.
-I hope you understand what I mean when I say that a car’s exhaust sounds “big;” it’s something that old high-compression small-blocks had.
+Despite the hotter cam, there’s no real lumpiness to the idle, just an extremely healthy burble out of the Flowmasters.
+I hope you understand what I mean when I say that a car’s exhaust sounds “big”; it’s something that old high-compression small-blocks had.
 Big-blocks, back in their heyday, had it in spades!
-The note is razor sharp, it’s deep, and it just reeks of testosterone.
-The Signature Edition’s exhaust sounds “big” and it’s not just the mufflers–I know what the same pipes sound like on an LS1 and it just ain’t the same.

 2003_chevrolet_corvette_z06+driver_side_steering_wheel_interior_view

-Clutch actuation is absolutely normal.
-But, at any point, from light throttle tip-in onward to slappin’ the loud pedal into the carpet, the throttle response is very, very immediate and very, very strong.
-There’s this sort of torque that pushes firmly into your chest, that pushes your spine deeply into the seat, and before the prodigious torque band can begin to ebb, all that glorious horsepower comes rushing in.
 This is an entirely different sort of power than what you get from a centrifugal supercharger or a turbocharger (or two)–the Lingenfelter twin turbo Z06 that we featured last July made a bunch more horsepower, but it’s still a 5.7L until you’ve gone wide open throttle and the turbos have spooled up.
 Ditto (to a slightly lesser degree) for the ATI ProCharger we just highlighted last month.
 They’re all incredibly fun, but having that big-inch torque monster ready to rip at any time and at any throttle input is a sensation like no other.

-This thing is so well mannered it’s amazing.
+This thing is so well-mannered it’s amazing.
 It rides, handles (at least on the street and freeway ramps), brakes, and acts just like a normal Z06.
 It’s sort of like a Z06 on an overdose of steroids.
 Or an artful blend of L88 and C5.
 Whatever…

 Right In The Gut

-By John Nelson – April 2003 as republished from SuperChevy.com
+By John Nelson – April 2003, as republished from SuperChevy.com

 “There’s no substitute for cubic inches,” the saying goes.
 To that, let us add that there’s also no substitute for the long stroke that often comes with all those cubic inches.
 That was the primary impression I took away from my test drive in Dick Guldstrand’s Signature Edition 50th Anniversary Corvette.